 The nervous system works through electrical impulses.
 The brain sends an electrical signal along a wire (the nerve) to a different part of the body—say, the lungs.
 Then, receptors in the lung pick up on these signals, and act accordingly.

-The venom, however, attaches itself to these receptors.
+The venom attaches itself to these receptors.
 When the receptors are entirely covered by the venom, they can’t pick up signals from the brain anymore.

 Can Sea Snake Venom Kill You?

-So, concerning toxicity, yes—sea snake venom can kill you.
+So, sea snake venom can kill you.
 Not only that, but the venom yield per bite is 1.0 to 4.0mg.
 This means that almost anybody of normal size would die if they were bitten by a yellow-bellied sea snake.

-However, sea snakes are famous for choosing not to bite with venom.
-They need to save as much venom as possible to kill small prey—the fish that they hunt.
+However, sea snakes are known not to bite with venom (dry bites).
+They need to save it to kill small prey—the fish that they hunt.

 If they were to use all of their venom to kill you, that might protect them for the time being, but they wouldn’t be able to hunt and eat without any venom left.
 They often choose not to use their venom when they bite (only a quarter of the time).